Sichuan Wontons In Chili Oil (Spicy Chao Shou)

 • Garlic: The soup gets its nutty and pungent flavors with minced garlic.
 If you don’t have garlic but want the garlicky flavors, you can substitute 1 clove of garlic with 1/8 tsp of garlic powder or 1/4 tsp of granulated garlic.
 Adding Crispy Fried Garlic is also an excellent alternative.

 • Chili oil: Chili oil is packed in glass jars and is available in most grocery stores.
-You can also make your own by following my chili oil This chili oil recipe is the full version made with several spices.
+You can also make your own by following my chili oil recipe.
+This chili oil recipe is the full version made with several spices.
 If you prefer a shorter version, you will need only 3 ingredients: chili flakes, white sesame seeds, and hot oil.
 This quick and easy version of chili oil is what I also used for my Szechuan dumpling recipe.

 • Green onion: Green onions or spring onions impart a slight sweetness and onion taste to the soup.
 If you don’t have green onions, you can swap this with chives, shallots, white onions, yellow onions, or red onions.